Search the site:

 Results from the research will be both qualitative and quantitative and should be properly visualized to make sense to everyone to whom they would be presented.

-Cold statistics can be overwhelming, but presenting the data in an engaging format can make it more appealing and clear to understand.
+Cold statistics can be overwhelming, but presenting the data in an engaging format can make it more appealing and clear.

 Some forms of reporting are customer journey maps and affinity diagrams.
 Even users who are not technically advanced can take advantage of modern data visualization tools and make research data interesting to the audience of their presentation.